noahensley/pokescore/README.md

-# Pok‚score
+# Pokescore

 ### What is this repository for?

-* Pok‚score Software Application
+* Pokescore Software Application
 * 1.0.0

 ### How do I get set up?